The Martian (film): Marketing

 20th Century Fox launched a viral marketing campaign for The Martian.
 On June 7, 2015, NASA astronaut Michael J. Massimino shared an in-universe video diary depicting Damon's character and the other crew members.
 Ars Technica compared the video diary to similar viral videos marketed for Scott's 2012 film Prometheus in having a similar "style of slickly produced fictional promotional material".
+The marketing video was awarded two Webby Awards in 2016.
 The studio then released an official trailer on June 8.
 Forbes said, "20th Century Fox has cut together a pretty perfect trailer in that it absolutely makes the sale.
 It establishes the stakes, offers a sympathetic lead character, shows off an all-star cast, tosses out a potential catchphrase, and ends on a grimly humorous tagline."
 In response to the trailer, Jimmy Kimmel, host of the late-night talk show Jimmy Kimmel Live!, released a spoof trailer, The Mastronaut: Emission to Mars, that edited the original to parody the film.

 At the start of August, Fox released another video, depicting interviews with each of the main crew members.
 Mid-month, the studio released another film trailer, and NASA hosted a "Martian Day" at the Jet Propulsion Laboratory to both promote The Martian and highlight the space program's ongoing efforts to carry out a human mission to Mars.
 At the end of August, Fox released another video, presenting it as a special episode of the TV series StarTalk in which astrophysicist Neil deGrasse Tyson discusses the hazards of traveling to Mars.
 In September, Scott's RSA Films released a teaser for The Martian that depicted Damon wearing Under Armour sports clothing and being active in his off-world tasks.
-The teaser originated from a collaboration between RSA Films and the marketing shop 3AM (under theatrical advertising agency Wild Card), initiated in 2014, to produce advertising content for The Martian.
+The teaser originated from a collaboration between RSA Films and the marketing shop 3A [sic] (the theatrical advertising arm of the agency Wild Card), initiated in 2014, to produce advertising content for The Martian.
 RSA contacted the advertising agency Droga5, under whom Under Armour is a client.
-Droga5 ultimately collaborated with WME and 3AM to produce the teaser.
+Droga5 ultimately collaborated with WME and 3A [sic] to produce the teaser.

 NASA participated in the marketing of the film despite its lack of involvement with previous films.
 Though it turned down a request for Interstellar to be screened on the ISS, The Martian was screened on board 402 km (250 miles) above the Earth's surface on September 19, 2015, and also at the Johnson Space Center in Houston, and at the Kennedy Space Center at Cape Canaveral on October 1, 2015.

 In November 2015, 20th Century Fox announced The Martian VR Experience, a "virtual reality adventure" where viewers play as Mark Watney and reenact scenes from the film.
 The project was executive produced by Scott alongside Joel Newton and directed by Robert Stromberg.
 It was released for HTC Vive and PlayStation VR on November 15, 2016, and is also available for the Oculus Rift and Samsung Gear VR.
 The project won 2 major awards; a Silver Lion at the Cannes Film Festival and an AICP Award.